Art and Photography – where should the boundary be?

 But what about the free and commercial PhotoShop brushes that you can download or buy on CD…some are created from high resolution scans or artwork created by somebody else, so is it fair to use them?
 Now the questions are getting a bit more difficult and it’s getting hard again to draw a line.

 And what about fancy photographic edges that are essentially clip art created by someone else.
 What about photo textures that somebody else has photographed and sold on a CD or given away on a web site.
 What about images created by somebody else and given away with photo-magazines?
 What about photographing somebody else’s work and then over-painting it in PhotoShop?
 No, please really do STOP now.
-It’s going a bit too far, even for me and we start opening that can of worms called plagiarism.
+It’s going way too far, even for me and we start opening that can of worms called plagiarism.

 And another thing, a slight rant from me, actually…I really hate it when competition organisers try to separate traditional and creative work in pictorial sections.
 Fine for nature, I understand what I can and can’t do.
 But what about the pictorial sections?
 Quite a lot of my own work recently, has been created from several photographs, but in many cases I try to make the composite work look “natural”.
 So when competition rules try to separate traditional (largely un-manipulated) work from creative, I find my images often don’t fit into either category.
 A composite doesn’t fit the “traditional” section rules and the creative section is clearly stated to be for the overtly creative and fantasy pictures, where mine may look too natural to sit comfortably there.
 So that’s me throwing my rattle out of the pram!